blogs

 Pros:

-• Serverless — no infrastructure to provision or manage
+• Serverless, with no infrastructure to provision or manage

 • Deep integration with the AWS data ecosystem